aaaakash001/medicine_project/README.md

 - **Data Files**: The project uses data files like `.medicine_all.csv.icloud` to store and manage medicine-related information.

-- **Composition Calculation**: The `composition.py` script contains logic for calculating the composition of medicines or related calculations.
+- **Composition Calculation**: The `composition.py` script contains all flask framework and dash(plotly framework) codes which is entry point to route to other web pages.

 ## Getting Started
    - *python composition.py*